f-klement/pokedex/README.md

     # pgAdmin Credentials
     PGADMIN_DEFAULT_EMAIL=admin@pokedex.com
     PGADMIN_DEFAULT_PASSWORD=admin

-    # This URL is for local Prisma CLI commands (e.g., bunx prisma db pull)
-    # It connects to the database via the port exposed by Docker.
-    DATABASE_URL="postgresql://postgres:password@localhost:5432/pokedex?schema=public"

     # DB Storage
     DATA_DIR=/Path/To/DB

 3.  **Configure Prisma `.env`**
     Prisma's local CLI tools (like `db pull` or `studio`) need their own `.env` file inside the `server` directory to connect to the database from your *host* machine.
-For this purpose a symlink is set to the root env file.

-    ```bash
-    cd server
-    ln -s ../.env ./.env

-    ```
+    # This URL is for local Prisma CLI commands (e.g., bunx prisma db pull)
+    # It connects to the database via the port exposed by Docker.
+    DATABASE_URL="postgresql://postgres:password@localhost:5432/pokedex?schema=public"

 4.  **Install Dependencies**
     (This is optional for Docker but good practice for local IDEs and TypeScript support)